-- The claims billed with these codes will be configured to pay based on provider specialty. - The provider specialties listed below will be configured to pay with these codes: - o Neonatologist

-- o Pediatric Intensivist - Any other provider specialty that bills this set of codes will deny or pend.
+- The claims billed with these codes will be configured to pay based on provider specialty. - The provider specialties listed below will be configured to pay with these codes: - Neonatologist - Pediatric Intensivist - Any other provider specialty that bills this set of codes will deny or pend.
 The MCO shall require the provider to follow the appropriate MCO reconsideration process.